 - salt and freshly ground black pepper, to taste

 - In a large saucepan, bring about 2 quarts of water with and 2 teaspoons of salt to a rapid boil over high heat.
-Add the pasta and continue cooking — following the package directions for time — until firm.
+Add the pasta and continue cooking until firm.
 Pour into a colander to drain thoroughly.

 - Meanwhile, in a large bowl, combine the cooked drained bacon, the diced chicken, red onion, tomatoes, celery, and parsley.
 Add the drained warm or cooled pasta and toss to blend the ingredients.